What is an Apprenticeship?

 What are the employer responsibilities?

-Issuing a contract of employment and paying at least the Apprenticeship National Minimum Wage.
-Apprentices who are under 19, or who are over 19 and in the first year of their intermediate level or advanced level apprenticeship, must be paid a minimum of £3.50 per hour.
+Issue a contract of employment and pay at least the Apprenticeship National Minimum Wage.
+Apprentices who are under 19, or who are over 19 and in the first year of their intermediate level or advanced level apprenticeship, must be paid a minimum of £3.90 per hour.
 However many businesses pay more.

 Provide apprentices with the same benefits as other employees.

-The minimum hours of employment for an apprentice should be at least 30 hours per week.
+The minimum hours of employment for an apprentice are 30 hours per week.
 By exception, where the individuals circumstances or the particular nature of employment in a given sector makes this impossible, then an absolute minimum of 16 hours must be met.
 In such cases the duration of the apprenticeship should be extended.

 All apprentices must have an Apprenticeship Agreement between the employer and the apprentice.